Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Introduction

-\item[C4.] \textbf{Chaotic behavior.} Many dynamical systems exhibit rich, chaotic behavior.
-If a system is chaotic, then small perturbations to the initial state $\pmb{x}_0$ can lead to large perturbations of the state at a later time.
-A Koopman operator with continuous spectra is a generic feature when the underlying dynamics is chaotic~\cite{basley2011experimental,arbabi2017study} and this makes data-driven approaches challenging as long-time trajectories cannot be trusted.
-In this paper, we develop methods that can handle chaotic systems by using one-step trajectory (snapshot) data. \end{itemize} In response to these challenges, we provide rigorously convergent and data-driven algorithms to compute the spectral properties of Koopman operators.
+\end{itemize} In response to these challenges, we provide rigorously convergent and data-driven algorithms to compute the spectral properties of Koopman operators.
 Throughout the paper, we only assume that $\mathcal{K}$ is a closed and densely defined operator, which is an essential assumption before talking about spectral information of $\mathcal{K}$; otherwise, the spectrum is the whole of $\mathbb{C}$.
-In particular, we do not assume that $\mathcal{K}$ has a non-trivial finite-dimensional invariant subspace or that it only has a discrete spectrum.
+In particular, we do not assume that $\mathcal{K}$ has a nontrivial finite-dimensional invariant subspace or that it only has a discrete spectrum.